sanjayankur31/ankursinha.in/content/cast-your-vote.rst

 :date: 2012-04-29 22:44
 :author: ankur
 :category: Tech
-:tags: famsco, Fedora, fedora-board, fedora-elections, fesco
+:tags: Fedora
-:tags: famsco, Fedora, fedora-board, fedora-elections, fesco
+:tags: Fedora
-:tags: famsco, Fedora, fedora-board, fedora-elections, fesco
+:tags: Fedora
-:tags: famsco, Fedora, fedora-board, fedora-elections, fesco
+:tags: Fedora
-:tags: famsco, Fedora, fedora-board, fedora-elections, fesco
+:tags: Fedora
-:tags: famsco, Fedora, fedora-board, fedora-elections, fesco
+:tags: Fedora
-:tags: famsco, Fedora, fedora-board, fedora-elections, fesco
+:tags: Fedora
-:tags: famsco, Fedora, fedora-board, fedora-elections, fesco
+:tags: Fedora
 :slug: cast-your-vote

 Well, eventually, that is.
 There's a lot to do before you can cast your